5cover/psdc/docs/Scratch.md

 Should I test all steps simultaneously or use separate tests for tokenization, parsing, static analysis and code generation?

 One think certain, I'm gonna need A LOT of tests.

+## Test and fix initializer evaluation

+initializer.psc contains tests.

+Currently initializer static analysis is broken, but we're kind of in a rush right now.
+Users are unlikely to want to use initializers anyway.